tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 linkability.
 For this reason this specification defines an algorithm for encrypting sequence numbers, see {{sne}}.
 Note that sequence number encryption is used for all encrypted DTLS 1.3 records irrespective of whether a CID is used or not.
+Unlike the sequence number, the epoch is not encrypted.
+This may improve correlation of packets from a single connection across different network paths.

   * DTLS 1.3 encrypts handshake messages much earlier than in previous DTLS versions.
 Therefore, less information identifying the DTLS client, such as